Origin of ferroelectricity in magnesium doped zinc oxide: Computational Methods

-First-principles DFT calculations are performed using \texttt{QUANTUM ESPRESSO}~\cite{Giannozzi09p395502, Giannozzi17p465901} package with GBRV ultrasoft pseudopotentials~\cite{Garrity14p446}.
-The exchange-correlation functional is treated within the generalized gradient approximation of Perdew–Burke–Ernzerhof revised for solid (PBEsol) type~\cite{Perdew96p3865} as PBEsol gives more accurate predictions on lattice constants of ferroelectrics such as PbTiO$_3$~\cite{Zhao08p184109}.
-Structural parameters of unit cells are optimized using a $8 \times 8 \times 8$ Monkhorst-Pack $k$-point grid for Brillouin zone sampling, an energy convergence threshold of 10$^{-7}$ Ry, and a force convergence threshold of 10$^{-6}$ Ry/Bohr.
-The plane-wave cutoff is set to 80 Ry and the charge density cutoff is set to 600 Ry, respectively.
-The phonon spectrum is calculated in the framework of density functional perturbation theory (DFPT)~\cite{Baroni87p1861, Gonze95p1086} using a $2 \times 2 \times 2$ $q$-point grid.
-We investigate $wz$-Zn$_{1-x}$Mg$_{x}$O solid solutions by constructing $3 \times 3 \times 2$ supercells with configurations generated using the \texttt{Supercell} program~\cite{Okhotnikov16p17}.
-We find that a configuration with Mg atoms homogeneously distributed tends to have lower energy.
-Therefore, we select five configurations with Mg dopants homogeneously distributed in the supercell and then optimize these structures with the plane-wave cutoff, charge density cutoff, and $k$-point grid set to 60 Ry, 500 Ry, and $4 \times 4 \times 4$, respectively.
-The energy variation among different configurations is found to be small.The lowest-energy configuration is then used for polarization and band structure calculations.
-The minimum energy paths (MEPs) of polarization reversal under the clamped-strain condition are determined using the nudged elastic band (NEB) method while switching paths allowing strain relaxations are identified with the variable-cell NEB (VCNEB) technique, both implemented in the \texttt{USPEX} code~\cite{Oganov06p244704,Lyakhov13p1172,Oganov11p227}.
+For a given composition, the energy of a Zn$_{1-x}$Mg$_x$O supercell depends on the arrangement of Zn and Mg ions.
+As the configuration space increases rapidly with the size of the supercell, it is computationally demanding to exhaust all possible configurations with DFT calculations.
+We performed test calculations with a $2 \times 2 \times 2$ ZMO supercell of 32 atoms containing two Mg atoms.
+By comparing the energies of configurations with different Mg-Mg separations, we found that Mg dopants prefer to stay apart.
+Therefore, at each $x$, we construct $3 \times 3 \times 2$ supercells with configurations generated using the \texttt{Supercell} program (v1.0.0) ~\cite{Okhotnikov16p17}, and select five configurations of Zn$_{1-x}$Mg$_x$O with Mg dopants mostly homogeneously distributed in the supercell.
+These configurations are fully optimized with the plane-wave cutoff, charge density cutoff, and $k$-point grid set to 60 Ry, 500 Ry, and $4 \times 4 \times 4$, respectively.
+The energy variation among different configurations of the same $x$ is found to be small (within 2~meV/supercell), and the lattice constants of different configurations are very close with a standard deviation smaller than 0.003~\AA.
+The lowest-energy configuration is then used for polarization calculations.
+Nevertheless, we are not claiming the lowest-energy configuration is the experimental configuration given the limited configuration space sampled here.
+The minimum energy paths (MEPs) of polarization reversal under the clamped-strain condition are determined using the nudged elastic band (NEB) method while switching paths allowing strain relaxations are identified with the variable-cell NEB (VCNEB) technique, both implemented in the \texttt{USPEX} code~\cite{Oganov06p244704,Lyakhov13p1172,Oganov11p227}(v10.3).
 Each path is constructed by at least 10 images.
 When the root-mean-square forces are lower than 0.03 eV/\AA~on images or the energy barrier remains unchanged for successive 10 steps, VCNEB calculations are considered converged.
+All structural files and some representative input files for DFT calculations are uploaded to a public repository~\cite{L39_data}.